srsran/srsRAN_4G_docs/srslte_user_manuals/source/4g/source/srsue/source/1_ue_intro.rst

 Features
 ********

-The srsUE LTE UE includes the following features:
+The SRS LTE UE includes the following features:

 - LTE Release 10 aligned with features up to release 15
 - TDD and FDD configurations